m3talsmith/Phoenix-Open-Source-Marathon/README.md

 When submitting a request for participation, please provide basic information about yourself and a link to the Github repo you would like to enter in the marathon.

-On **August 23rd**, participants will be placed into a random order and their respective repositories will be showcased.
+On **August 30rd**, participants will be placed into a random order and their respective repositories will be showcased.

-On **August 26th**, all participants will participate by providing 7 continuous days of pull requests to the respective participant's repository in the order that it was selected.
+On **September 2nd**, all participants will participate by providing 7 continuous days of pull requests to the respective participant's repository in the order that it was selected.

+### How does it work?
+Together as a team, we will spend 7 days working on one participant's project.
+This usually means submitting pull requests, fixing open issues and making their test suite pass.

+When the 7 day period ends, we move to the next project which are in a random order (see code below)

 ### What are the rules?
 All of these rules are up for discussion.
 Please submit a pull request if you would like to change the rules.